 Our Worship

 Whilst our church is of a low church tradition it serves the whole village and the area known as New Packington, and it welcomes everyone, whatever their background or customary form of worship.
 There are normally three, and very rarely four, services a month which begin at 10.00am.
-Occasionally the time may vary e.g. if lunch is being served afterwards, so please check in the magazine or on the website calendar.
-The pattern of services is as below:
+Please note that occasionally the start time may vary e.g. if lunch is being served afterwards, and sometimes the pattern or content of our services may vary slightly, for instance because we have a visiting speaker or we are hosting a christening, when the church welcomes a new member into its family, so it is important to check the details in the magazine or on the website calendar.

 On the second Sunday our Morning Worship is flexible but is usually based on Common Worship Morning Prayer.
 Normally, on the third Sunday there is no service in our Church but there will be services, including Holy Communion, in other churches within the Woodfield Team.